Hee-Young Kim, MD, PhD is an Otolaryngologist in Soul, Korea.

 Eustachian tube obstruction (ETO) is one of the principal causes of ‘hearing loss’ and/or ‘ear fullness’ and/or ‘dizziness (vertigo) and/or ‘tinnitus’ and/or ‘headache (migraine, including otalgia)’.
 This has been recognized by many well-respected senior doctors for a long time.

-Every patient with symptoms of dizziness and/or nausea, and/or vomiting, and/or perspiration should be subjected to the therapeutic test of inflation of the Eustachian tubes as a first step in a thorough clinical investigation.
+Every patient with symptoms of dizziness and/or nausea, and/or vomiting, and/or perspiration should be subjected to the therapeutic test of inflation of the Eustachian tubes as the first step in a thorough clinical investigation.

 For the diagnosis and treatment of patients, regardless of whether they are in an emergency room or outpatient clinic, a wide variety of symptoms, and their mutual connections must be considered.
 For example, it should be considered that dizziness could be originating from Laryngopharyngeal reflux (LPR), GERD or ETO.